FREE SHIPPING/RETURNS ON

 Lauren Dawson is a postdoctoral fellow of Animal Biosciences at the University of Guelph.

-Cats also seem to be a great source of entertainment.
-There are two million cat videos on YouTube and counting, as well as numerous internet-famous cats, like Grumpy Cat and Lil’ Bub, each with millions of followers on their social media accounts.
+Cats are also a great source of entertainment.
+As of 2022, there were 18 million cat videos on YouTube.
+That is an estimated 90,000 videos uploaded a day!
+And several of these uploaded cats launched social media careers and are enjoying their fame and notoriety, like Grumpy Cat, Nala Cat and Lil’ Bub, each with millions of followers on their social media accounts.

 Despite the popularity of cats, as anyone who has been around a feline knows, reading their sentiments isn’t always an easy task.
 One minute they can be seeking your affection, and the next they can be swatting at you without any apparent warning.
 This leads to the question: Are cats just jerks or are they simply misunderstood?